Array221/ansible-clearBox/README.md

 ### Required

 - `sudoUser` - Name of admin user that will be created *(Can't be equal to root)*
-- `sshKeys` - Location of SSH keys file that will be added to sudo user *(Can be WWW link to keys file)*
+- `sshKeys` - Location of SSH keys file that will be added to sudo user and root *(Can be WWW link to keys file)*

 ### Optional